fucora/cdp4j/README.md

 How it is tested
 ----------------
-cdp4j is regularly built and tested on [circleci](https://circleci.com/gh/webfolderio/cdp4j) and [AppVeyor](https://ci.appveyor.com/project/WebFolder/cdp4j).
+cdp4j is regularly built and tested on Windows 10 and Ubuntu.

 Getting Help
 --------------------------------------------------------------------------------------------